GenProve: Learning to Generate Text with Fine-Grained Provenance: Dataset

 \subsection{Dataset construction}

 \textbf{Raw data and sentence-level preprocessing} We build ReFInE on top of a public long-form QA corpus with retrieved multi-document evidence~\cite{yehudai2024genie}, where each example contains a user question, a set of source documents, and a long-form reference answer (Figure~\ref{fig:prove_asqa_pipeline}, Stage~1).
+We choose this corpus because fine-grained typed provenance requires content-grounded, multi-document, long-form answers, while the original corpus does not provide sentence-level provenance or relation labels.
 For each instance, we treat the user query as the question $Q$, segment the long answer into sentences to obtain a sequence of target sentences $\{t_1, t_2, \dots\}$, and segment all source documents into sentences.
 Each source sentence in $D$ is assigned a unique pair $(\text{Doc\_ID}, \text{Sent\_ID})$, which later serves as the indexing scheme for the provenance triples in Eq.~\ref{eq:provenance_set}.
 This stage produces a candidate pool of sentence-level evidence drawn from the source documents, together with a set of target sentences that require provenance labels.

 \textbf{GPT-4o-based provenance annotation and preliminary filtering.} Given a question $Q$, a document set $D$, and a target sentence $t_j$, we prompt GPT-4o to predict provenance triples.
 These triples follow the (DocID, SentID, Relation) format, covering Quotation, Compression, and Inference (Figure~\ref{fig:prove_asqa_pipeline}, Stage 2).
 This process annotates each sentence independently to form a candidate pool.
 Next, three annotators screen the outputs for quality.
 They verify instruction compliance, fluency, and ethical safety.
 Crucially, they enforce strict [PROVE] formatting, checking for tag completeness, evidence merging, and index consistency.
 Violating samples are removed or corrected.
 Appendix~\ref{app:proveasqa-pre-filter} details this protocol.